-Trying to decide if “The Pioneer” Play Kit from Lovevery is worth it?
+Trying to decide if “The Adventurer” Play Kit from Lovevery is worth it?
 I'd say skip it!

 You can self curate this play kit for around $100 with Amazon Alternatives.
 And while we did enjoy the original version of this play kit, they removed some of our favorite items.
+Additionally, the name of this play kit was originally the “Pioneer” play kit and is now called the “Adventurer” play kit.
 In this post, I'll share our experience with the current and discontinued items, as well as where to purchase similar dupes!

-- Video review: “The Pioneer” Play Kit in action:
+- Video review: “The Adventurer” Play Kit in action:

-- Discontinued Lovevery Items From The Pioneer Play Kit
+- Discontinued Lovevery Items From The Adventurer Play Kit

-- Is The Pioneer Play Kit from Lovevery worth it?
+- Is The Adventurer Play Kit from Lovevery worth it?

 - Self curating on Amazon:

-- How much does The Pioneer Play Kit from Lovevery Cost?
+- How much does The Adventurer Play Kit from Lovevery Cost?

-- Shop “The Pioneer” Play Kit from Lovevery:
+- Shop “The Adventurer” Play Kit from Lovevery:

 - Quick Shop Amazon Alternatives: